-Johann Strauss points out that “despite the efforts by certain writers [Christian Turcophones] to make use of the devices of the lofty style of Ottoman Turkish (izafet, atf-ı tefsir etc.) these imitations hardly ever worked well.”
-He explains this with “the lack of formal training among the Turcophone Christians in the two cultural languages of the Muslims, Arabic and Persian.
+Strauss points out that “despite the efforts by certain writers [Christian Turcophones] to make use of the devices of the lofty style of Ottoman Turkish (izafet, atf-ı tefsir etc.) these imitations hardly ever worked well.”
+He explains this as due to

+…the lack of formal training among the Turcophone Christians in the two cultural languages of the Muslims, Arabic and Persian.
 A correct use of Arabic and Persian grammatical constructions (terkip) requires a sound knowledge of the rudiments of both of these languages.
 Otherwise, shortcomings are inevitable.
-Even in texts which were simply transliterated from Ottoman Turkish, one encounters errors, mistakes of vocalization, etc.” Thus, Strauss’ argument turns out to be true for Monte Hristo (as indicated in Table 5).
+Even in texts which were simply transliterated from Ottoman Turkish, one encounters errors, mistakes of vocalization, etc.”

+Strauss’s point turns out to be true for Monte Hristo, as Table 5 indicates.

-Similar examples can be multiplied from the text showing that such a language and style was not actually the ideal for Karamanlidika literary productions.
-The language issue was one of the hot topics in Karamanlidika literature and press in the late nineteenth century.
-There was a constant demand from Karamanlika readers for a “clear” and “simple” Turkish.
-Though there were different approaches articulated to language in various newspapers and periodicals in Karamanlidika— such as Terakki, Aktis, Anatol Ahteri, and Areti)—overall, literary texts were written in quite simple and ordinary Turkish mostly devoid of Ottoman compounds, which is in line with Karamanlidika book production generally in the nineteenth century.
+Similar examples can be adduced from the text showing that such a language and style was not actually the ideal for Karamanlidika literary productions.
+The issue of language was a hot topic in late-nineteenth-century Karamanlidika literature and media, with the constant demand from readers for clear and simple Turkish.
+Though there were different approaches to language articulated in various newspapers and periodicals in Karamanlidika like Terakki, Aktis, Anatol Ahteri, and Areti, literary texts were mostly written in quite simple and ordinary Turkish and mostly without Ottoman compounds.

-The language politics of Karamanlidika literary production was very much affected by the sociology of its readers.
-In the foreword to Yeniçeriler, Gavriilidis writes about the difficulty of “narrating” the story because the rhetoric of Ahmet Mithat was full of words that Anatolians would hardly understand (though the writer is known for using simple Turkish in his novels).
-He declares that he wrote without rhetorical flourishes, but not in the vulgar Turkish of the Anatolians; rather, he used simple Turkish so that everybody could understand it.
+The politics of Karamanlidika literary language was very much affected by the sociological character of its readers.
+In the foreword to Yeniçeriler, Gavriilidis writes about the difficulty of narratingthe story because the rhetoric of Ahmet Mithat is replete with verbiage that Anatolians would barely understand, even though the author is renowned for using simple Turkish.
+He declared that he wrote without rhetorical flourishes in simple Turkish so that everybody could understand it, though not in the vulgar Turkish of the Anatolians.

-Turning back to the language issue in Monte Hristo, as can be seen from the above excerpts (Table 2) and many other occasions in the novel, in Karamanlidika texts Arabic/Persian words are replaced by Turkish vernacular ones.
-However, this was far from being systematic.
-Words/phrases/sentences are not always replaced with much simpler Turkish and sometimes the same complex compounds are preserved, as in Kasap’s translation (see Table 5).
-Whether it is systematic or not, this effort to simplify is a translation practice that diverges slightly from Kasap’s.
-For this phenomenon, Özlem Berk Albachten offers the concept of intralingual translation, which is a translation between different alphabets of the same language that exceeds the act of transcription, as in the case of Karamanlidika.
-Albachten also asserts that “Jakobson’s notion of ‘rewording’ (1959) will be inadequate to describe these transnational activities, as they exceed seeking linguistic equivalence alone.”
-It is inadequate also because contexts and “the factors that influence or create the demand for intralingual translations, and (micro) strategies” have to be taken into account.
-She gives Yeniçeriler of Gavriilidis as an example and evaluates that his various practices such as translating, writing, summarizing, etc. were parts of text production in Turkish written with different alphabets.
-The boundaries between these strategies were not always clear.
-Gavriilidis uses various rewriting strategies unlike the publishers of Monte Hristo does not have various strategies unlike Gavriilidis’ text; however, even several “rewordings” reveal the language issue in terms of the necessity of simpification based on the social position and education of Turcophone Orthodox Christians.
+Turning back to the language issue in Monte Hristo, Arabic and Persian words are replaced by Turkish ones in Karamanlidika texts, as can be seen from the excerpts in Table 2 and on many other occasions in the novel.
+However, this was far from systematically done.
+Some expressions are not replaced with much simpler Turkish ones and the complex compounds are sometimes preserved, as in Kasap’s translation (see Table 5).
+Whether it is systematic or not, this effort to simplify as a translation practice diverges slightly from Kasap’s.
+Albachten offers the concept of intralingual translation in this regard, which is a translation between different scripts of the same language that exceeds the act of transcription, as in the case of Karamanlidika.
+Albachten asserts that “Jakobson’s notion of ‘rewording’ (1959) will be inadequate to describe these transnational activities, as they exceed seeking linguistic equivalence alone.”
+It is inadequate too because contexts and “the factors that influence or create the demand for intralingual translations, and (micro) strategies” must be taken into account.
+Albachten cites Gavriilidis’s Yeniçeriler as an example and deems his translating, writing, summarising and so on parts of text production in Turkish written with different scripts.
+The boundaries between these are not always clear.
+Gavriilidis uses various rewriting strategies, but several “rewordings” expose the language issue in the necessity of simpification based on the social position and education of Turcophone Orthodox Christians.

 Conclusion